DavisPL-Teaching/189c/lecture4/README.md

 - `lecture4/intro-summary.md` - summary of the slides & additional resources

 We will start with some general motivational slides.
-Then, we will continue with this file.
+Then, we will continue with `lecture4/parts/1-intro.dfy`

 Questions?